Darveloper1/Darveloper1/README.md

 👋 Hey, I’m Daryl!

-While leading BD and Marketing at OtterSec, my secondary interests are AI and data science (both exciting frontiers!)
+Currently picking up python, more to follow!

+Also leading BD APAC at OtterSec

 <!---
 Darveloper1/Darveloper1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.